Craig Steven Wright: Bitcoin

 In June 2016, the London Review of Books published an article by Andrew O'Hagan about the events, later included in his book The Secret Life: Three True Stories, in which O'Hagan spends several weeks with Wright at the request of Wright's public relations team; which, as revealed in the book, was set up as a result of a business deal between Wright and various individuals including Calvin Ayre.
 O'Hagan was with Wright during the time of his various media interviews.
 O'Hagan also interviews Wright's wife, colleagues and many of the other people involved in his claims.

 Wright told Finder in 2019 that bitcoin's creation was a group effort, that he drove the project, and that Dave Kleiman and Hal Finney were involved.

-Wright registered US copyright in the bitcoin white paper and the code for Bitcoin 0.1 in April 2019.
+Wright registered US copyright in the bitcoin white paper and the code for bitcoin 0.1 in April 2019.
 A spokesman for Wright told the Financial Times that this was "the first government agency recognition of Craig Wright as Satoshi Nakamoto, the creator of Bitcoin"; the United States Copyright Office issued a press release clarifying that this was not the case, and that "the Copyright Office does not investigate whether there is a provable connection between the claimant and the pseudonymous author."

+In order to resolve Wright's claim of being Satoshi Nakamoto, the Crypto Open Patent Alliance (COPA) sued Wright in the High Court in London, and hearings were heard in February and March 2024.
+On 14 March, after a five-week trial Mr Justice Mellor ruled that Wright is not Satoshi Nakamoto.
+The written judgment released on 20 May stated that documents submitted as evidence to substantiate Wright's claim to be Satoshi were forgeries, and Dr Wright had "lied to the court extensively and repeatedly".
+Later that year, in December, Wright was found in contempt of court and received a suspended prison sentence for violating a court order related to his assertions about Bitcoin's creation.